Where We Go: Food Walking Tours of The Bronx

 Bronx Bites

-In this walking tour, we take people to three different areas to experience the diversity of the Bronx – and also to show how it is changing in exciting ways.
-We begin near Yankee Stadium and walk along the Grand Concourse to the newly renovated Bronx Museum of the Arts.
-In this neighborhood is a thick cluster of West African restaurants and markets, and we have lunch in a Ghanaian eatery.
-From here, we take the bus to another neighborhood where we visit one of the best Mexican markets in the Bronx (and sample Mexican ices, some of which are flavored with hot chili) and have an espresso coffee in a Dominican restaurant.
-Finally, we head to Irish Woodlawn, where, after tasting Irish trifle, we conclude our tour in a large, busy pub.
+On this Noshwalk, we visit three different areas to experience the diversity of the Bronx, including at least two artistic/historic venues.
+We begin near Yankee Stadium (with Italian and Dominican treats) and walk along the Grand Concourse to the newly renovated (and free!)
+Bronx Museum of the Arts.
+In this neighborhood is a thick cluster of West African restaurants and markets, where we'll have some tastes.
+Then we take a bus to have lunch in a popular Ghanaian eatery.
+Afterward, we'll visit one of the best Mexican markets in the Bronx (and sample Mexican ices, some of which are flavored with hot chili).
+We'll take a mini-hike (walk off some of our lunch and create space for dessert!) and head to the Hall of Fame of Great Americans.
+Afterward, we'll have an espresso coffee and flan in a Dominican restaurant.
+Quite a filling day!

 Ghanaian lunch in the Bronx